cloudnative-pg/cloudnative-pg/docs/src/openshift.md

     A project is a Kubernetes namespace with additional annotations, and is the central vehicle by which access to resources for regular users is managed.

-In most cases, the default cluster-wide installation of Cloud Native PostgreSQL is the recommended one, with either central management of PostgreSQL clusters or delegated management (limited to specific users/projects according to RBAC definitions - see ["Important OpenShift concepts"](#important-openshift-concepts)
+In most cases, the default cluster-wide installation of CloudNativePG is the recommended one, with either central management of PostgreSQL clusters or delegated management (limited to specific users/projects according to RBAC definitions - see ["Important OpenShift concepts"](#important-openshift-concepts)